collocations.org

 1. arrangement of things

-attractive, beautiful, colourful, dazzling, excellent, eye-catching, fascinating, fine, good, interesting, stunning | special | public | permanent, temporary | static
+attractive, beautiful, colourful/colorful, dazzling, excellent, fine, good, interesting, stunning

-audio-visual, visual
+audio-visual, interactive, visual

 An audio-visual display gives visitors an idea of what life was like aboard a sailing ship.

-a beautiful floral display outside the Town Hall
+a beautiful floral display in the park

-in-store, wall, window | museum, shop
+in-store, wall, window

-VERB + DISPLAY
+VERB + display

 have